frankvdh/PdfLinedTables/README.md

 ---------

-Because this project is designed to extract data from files downloaded from aip.net.nz, testing uses the files listed.
-However, these files are copyright, and explicitly not allowed to be redistributed, so cannot be included in the project.
+Because this project is designed to extract data from files downloaded from aip.net.nz, testing uses the files listed below.
+However, these files are copyright, and explicitly not allowed to be redistributed, so cannot be included in this project.
 However, you can download these files for free by visiting https://aip.net.nz .
 They should be copied to the /src/test/resources/AIP directory of this project.